ka-chang/StateLegiscraper/doc/design_spec.md

 ## Description

-The goal of the project is to build a public facing webscrapper tool that makes text transcripts of state legislature committee hearing and floor debates readily available to researchers and the public.
+The goal of the project is to build a public facing webscrapper tool that makes text transcripts of state legislature committee hearing readily available to researchers and members of the public.
 In particular, this project has two parts.

-First, it’d entail building a tool to scrape all available text transcripts of committee hearing prepares its for text analytics.
-This tool is to publicly available for users to gather raw data.
-Second, this project will build a dashboard of text analytics to indicate the power of this text corpora, with a focus on sentiment analysis and topic modeling of specific committee hearings (that is, policy area across time) OR for specific sessions
+1. Build a tool to scrape all available text transcripts of committee hearing prepares its for text analytics.
+This tool is to publicly available for users to gather raw data

+2. Build a dashboard of text analytics to indicate the power of this text corpora, with a focus on sentiment analysis and topic modeling of specific committee hearings (that is, policy area across time) OR for specific sessions
 (that is, what’s the most salient topic discussed during a legislative session).
 We’ll be using nltk, natural language tool kit in Python so if you have previous experience or interest in it, this will be a great project for us to collaborate on.